denisw160/AnsibleRepository/README.md

 1. Check the result from the Ansible commandline.

+## Other playbooks

+Some other playbooks with simple tasks can be found in playbooks.

-# Roles
+# Roles & Playbooks

 The following roles can be used and customized in the Ansible playbooks.
+All playbooks used the host-group "servers".

 ## Roles

+ - common
+   Default role install common packages and create an admin and application user.

 ## Variables

+For role common:
+ - admin_user: username for the administrator, default: admin
+ - admin_password: password for the administrator, default admin
+ - application_user: username for application user, default: apps
+ - application_password: password for the application user, default: apps

+## Playbooks

+ - main.yml
+   This is the default playbook, it installs only the role "common".

+ - dev-server.yml
+   TODO

 # General